 - Firstly visit here and click on sign in with Microsoft account using registered email address & password.

-- Hit Security tab at the top there forth tab Update info.
+- Hit the Security tab at the top thereafter the fourth tab i.e. Update info.

 - On the next page, click Verify then Next for further process.

-Hope the above article helps you in fixing Check for Updates issue on Windows 10.
-If you have any query related to this article, do write to us in the comment box.
+Hope the above article helps you in fixing the Check for Updates issue on Windows 10.
+If you have any queries related to this article, do write to us in the comment box.